easymarketing/sidekiq_workflows/README.md

 end
 ```

 This is especially useful if you want to report progress of the workflow to a client (for example, send a notification).
 The callback can also be used to verify sucess or failure.
-When using the example above, the callback will be called 4 times in total (for `A`, `B`, `C`, `D`).
+When using the example above, the callback will be called 5 times in total (for `A`, `B`, `C`, `[D, E]`, `F`).
 The `status` hash contains the `workflow_uuid` if present.
 For more details on `status` and `options`, see: https://github.com/mperham/sidekiq/wiki/Batches#callbacks

 There's a an additional parameter to `perform` as well: